 - If you have credit for MATH 340 then enroll in MATH 421 OR 467 OR (MATH 319 and 321).

 - Finally, if you are interested in enrolling in more math courses than recommended above, or if you have so much transfer credit that the above categories do not apply to you, then make plans to speak with a major advisor (information below in Step 5).
 This applies particularly if you have had an introduction to writing formal mathematical proofs that transferred as electives.
-UW-Madison does not offer a standalone introduction to proofs course, but mathematics major advisors can make exceptions to prerequisites for students who have taken such a course.
+UW-Madison does not offer a standalone introduction to proofs course, but mathematics major advisors can make exceptions to prerequisites for students who have transcript credit for such a course at the college level.

 Step 3: Check Out Our Major Overview